 1. What is the biggest reason aquarium fish die in winter?

-Sudden temperature drops causing cold shock and stress.
+Sudden temperature drops cause cold shock and stress.

 2. Is disease the main cause of winter fish deaths?